awsdocs/amazon-eks-user-guide/doc_source/metrics-server.md

    kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml
    ```

-1. Verify that the `metrics-server` deployment is running the desired number of pods with the following command\.
+1. Verify that the `metrics-server` deployment is running the desired number of Pods with the following command\.

    ```
    kubectl get deployment metrics-server -n kube-system